brian-h-wang/pseudolidar-tree-detection/README.md

 # Work in progress features

 - Integrate with other 3D object detectors in addition to PointRCNN
+  - To do: Use [mmdetection3d repo](https://github.com/open-mmlab/mmdetection3d) for easier detector training.
 - Support for rosbag data from ZED and Intel RealSense